Prepared Remarks by Chancellor Kumble R. Subbaswamy

 Stockbridge School of Agriculture, University of Massachusetts Amherst

 Good morning!
-Welcome to all of our families and friends as we celebrate the 2017 Stockbridge School of Agriculture Commencement.
+Welcome to the families and friends who join us for the 2018 Stockbridge School of Agriculture Commencement.
 It’s wonderful to have you all here.

 And of course, “Congratulations to the Class of 2018!”